minecart388/map_editor/README.md

 3. Use the `Copy`, `Cut`, or `Paste` buttons.
 4. Press `Escape` to clear the selection.

-### Clone stamp

-1. Click the `Stamp` or use the console command `tool`.
-2. Hold `Alt` and click on a texture to set the source point.
-3. Draw on the map – the texture from the source point will be copied relative to the first click position.

-### Drawing primitives

-Use the toolbar buttons (circle, rectangle, line) to draw unfilled outlines.
-Click the button, then click and drag on the canvas to define the shape.
-The shape will be drawn using the currently selected texture.

 ### Custom brushes

 1. Click `Brush settings`.